Why pursue a PhD in Art History?

 Can I apply if I don’t have a BA in Art History?

 Yes.
-The minimum requirement to be considered for our graduate program is that you have taken 6 art history courses at the undergraduate level.
-However, applicants with less coursework in art history may still apply if other aspects of the applicant’s profile provide ample evidence of adequate preparation and potential to pursue advanced graduate study in the field.
+The minimum requirement to be considered for our graduate program is that you have taken 3 art history courses at the undergraduate or graduate level with a grade of B or better in each.

 Does the Department offer just the MA degree?